lucasmccomb/watson-assistant-chatbot-ui/README.md

     1. Make sure you have saved the `.env`, `manifest.yml`, and `static_store.js` files
     2. In the CLI, login to IBM Cloud by running the command: `ibmcloud login`
-    3. If prompted to selected an account, select the account on which you created the Node.js Cloud Foundry App
+    3. If prompted to select an account, select the account on which you created the Node.js Cloud Foundry App
     4. Target the Organization and Space in which you created your Node.js Cloud Foundry App
         - `ibmcloud target -o {organization} -s {space}`
     5. From within this directory, run `ibmcloud app push {your-app-name}`, substituting `{your-app-name}` for the name of your app